RetroDECK/ES-DE/THEMES.md

     - A header image.
 If a non-empty `path` is specified, `text name="logoText"` will be hidden and this image will be, by default, displayed roughly in its place.
 * `textlist name="gamelist"` - ALL
     - The gamelist.  `primaryColor` is for games, `secondaryColor` is for folders.
 Left aligned by default.
+* `text name="gamelistInfo"` - ALL
+    - Displays the game count (all games as well as favorites), any applied filters, and an folder icon if a folder has been entered.

 * Metadata
     * Labels